antarikshc/perf-simulations/README.md

 When adding new ANR simulations:

 1. Follow the existing pattern in `Simulations.kt`
-2. Add appropriate handling in `MainActivity.executeAnrSimulation()`
+2. Include execution logic in the `perform` lambda (for DIRECT) or specify `activityClass` (for ACTIVITY)
 3. Update `SIMULATIONS.md` with details about the new simulation
 4. Test the simulation thoroughly in a controlled environment
+5. No changes needed in `MainActivity.executeAnrSimulation()` - execution is handled automatically
-5. Consider removing duplicate components to maintain clean codebase
+6. Consider removing duplicate components to maintain clean codebase

 ## License